-A Mining Permit (permis d'exploitation) may be granted for 30 years and is renewable for further periods of ten years until the mineral reserves have been exhausted.
-A Mining Permit may be granted to the holder of an Exploration Permit or a Prospecting Licence.
-Holders of a Mining Permit are required to enter an agreement referred to as a "Convention d'Établissement" or "Mining Convention Agreement" with the Malian government prior to the commencement of exploration or mining activities and must begin work within three years.
-A non-dilutable 10% share is owned by the Malian State, and the State reserves the right to acquire an additional 10% in the future.
+A mining permit (permis d'exploitation) may be granted for 12 years and is renewable for further periods of ten years until the mineral reserves have been exhausted.
+A mining permit may be granted to the holder of an exploration permit or a prospecting licence.
+Holders of a mining permit are required to enter an agreement referred to as a "Convention d'Établissement" or "Mining Convention Agreement" with the Malian government prior to the commencement of exploration or mining activities and must begin work within three years.
+A non-dilutable 10% share is owned by the Malian government, which reserves the right to acquire an additional 10% in the future.